-Paris, collection of Jean-Baptiste Pierre Lebrun (1748-1813).
+Paris, collection of Jean-Baptiste Pierre Lebrun (1748-1813, painter and art dealer).
 His sale, Paris, April 11, 1791, lot 199: “ANTOINE WATTEAU . . .
 L’Intérieure d’un jardin, composition de six figures, où l’on voit deux hommes qui présentent des fleurs à des femmes.
 Plus loin, deux enfans sont assis sur l’herbe, tenant des fleurs.
 Un lointain ouvert et plusieurs arbres, terminent ce précieux tableau qui est de la plus belle couleur, et de la touché la plus spirituelle. — Hauteur, 11 pouces 3 lignes; largeur, 15 pouces et demi.
 B.” It supposedly sold for 260 livres according to an annotated copy in the Rijksbureau voor Kunsthistorische Dokumentatie.
 According to Rosenberg, the painting was bought by “D’avenpart,” actually John Davenport (d.
 1800; painting dealer).
 Lebrun’s claim that the painting was on panel is erroneous.
 Lebrun’s claim that the painting was on panel is erroneous.

 Paris, sale, February 13ff, 1792, lot 26: “PAR LE MÊME [ANT.
 WATTEAU] . . .
 Un tableau gravé sous le titre des Amusemens Champêtres.
 On y compte six figures d’Hommes & de Femmes, & deux Enfans, dans un riant paysage.
 Haut.
 17 p. larg.
 22. T.” It sold for 101 livres according to an annotated copy in the Frick Art Reference Library, New York.